IceWhaleTech/ZimaDocs/source/zimaos/iSCSI-usage-tutorial.md

 ![](https://manage.icewhale.io/api/static/docs/1730363050568_image.png)

 5. Set the ACL (access control list) to allow the connection.
-The IQN here needs to be consistent with the client's
+The IQN here needs to be consistent with the client(Open iSCSI Initiator, it is in the Configuration tab)
 ```
 cd ../acls
 create iqn.1993-08.org.debian:01:bb1e6772dfb6